pisv/gethandly.wiki-playground/Step-Four.md

 (i.e. what variables/functions were added/removed etc.)

-To enable notifications about working copy changes, we will override the method `getReconcileOperation` in the `FooFile` and return a "notifying" reconcile operation that will use the `HandleDeltaBuilder` to build a delta tree between the "pre-reconciled" and "post-reconciled" state of the Foo file.
+To enable notifications about working copy changes, we will override the method `getReconcileOperation()` in the class `FooFile` and return a *notifying* reconcile operation that will use a `HandleDeltaBuilder` to build a delta tree between the "pre-reconciled" and "post-reconciled" state of the working copy.
 It will then fire the delta as a `POST_RECONCILE` event:

 ```java